-Russia Investigations In Congressional Cliffhanger, Trump Jr. May Revisit The Hill
+Senators Say Russia Probe Is 'Incomplete'; Trump Jr. May Return To The Hill

 Even so, Chairman Richard Burr, R-N.C., and Vice Chairman Mark Warner, D-Va., did clear up a few things:

 - The committee has some 25 more interviews scheduled for this month, plus about 100,000 pages of documents to go through.
-It has scheduled at least two more open hearings, one with longtime Donald Trump attorney Michael Cohen and one with social networks.
+It has scheduled at least two more open hearings, one with longtime Trump attorney Michael Cohen and one with social networks.

-- The committee has reached a "logical end" to the matter of Trump's firing of FBI Director James Comey.
-Burr seemed to suggest that if there is an obstruction-of-justice case to be made, that is somebody else's business — perhaps the Senate Judiciary Committee and certainly Justice Department special counsel Mueller.
+- The committee has reached a "logical end" to the matter of President Trump's firing of FBI Director James Comey.
+Burr seemed to suggest that if there is an obstruction of justice case to be made, that is somebody else's business — perhaps the Senate Judiciary Committee and certainly Justice Department special counsel Mueller.

 - Russia's campaign of "active measures" against the West didn't stop on Election Day last year, Warner cautioned.
 It continued through the subsequent European elections and right up to now, as we've seen.